PPPInc/Int-Cip.TokenDemo/README.md

 **Card Expiration Year** : *25*

+#### Credential Authorization
-#####Credential Authorization (to validate credentials and determine if you're pointed to the Sandbox environment or Live)
+Validation of credentials and determine if you're pointed to the Sandbox environment or Live

 The REST Endpoint

 ######Metadata